iliakan/javascript-tutorial/1-js/4-object-basics/6-memory-management/article.md

 - Objects are retained in memory while they are reachable.
 - Being referenced is not the same as being reachable (from a root): a pack of interlinked objects can become unreachable as a whole.
 - Modern engines implement advanced algorithms of garbage collector that try to evade stop-the-world problem of the old ones.

-If you are familiar with low-level programming, the more detailed information about V8 garbage collector is in the article [A tour of V8: Garbage Collection](http://jayconrod.com/posts/55/a-tour-of-v8-garbage-collection).